 Cocaine abuse can also lead to cognitive deficits involving sleep patterns, and even though people don’t realize it, they become addicted and use more of the drug to try to get back on a normal sleep schedule.

 What Is Cocaine?

 Cocaine is a naturally-occurring derivative of the coca plant.
 It’s a water-soluble white powder that can be snorted, inhaled, smoked, or injected into the veins.
-Cocaine belongs to a drug class known as CNS stimulants, and is abused for the feeling of euphoria and increase in energy it produces.
+Cocaine belongs to a drug class known as CNS stimulants and is abused for the feeling of euphoria and an increase in energy it produces.